Sg-8787/chatbot/README.md

 ## Features:

 #1.
-AI Chat (Ollama LLM)
+AI Chat (Ollama LLM):
 This chatbot uses **Ollama** (Local LLM) to generate smart replies.
 You can customize the prompt anytime.

 #2.
-Weather Checker
+Weather Checker:
 It fetches real-time weather using **Open-Meteo API**

 #3.
-Jokes Generator
+Jokes Generator:
  Random programming jokes from a predefined list.

 #4.
-Date and time
+Date and time:
  Displays current date and time on command

 ## Tech Stack: